-Fundraising is a key income stream for the charity and SportsAid Week has generated close to £150,000 since 2016.
-The success of the initiative's inaugural year led to SportsAid Week becoming an annual fixture in the sporting calendar.
+Fundraising is a key income stream for the charity and SportsAid Week has generated close to £175,000 since first taking place following the Rio Olympic and Paralympic Games in 2016.
+The success of the initiative's inaugural year led to SportsAid Week becoming an annual fixture.
 There are so many ways to get involved and the SportsAid team are here to help you with planning your chosen activity.

 SportsAid helps around 1,000 athletes across more than 60 sports each year, the majority aged 12 to 18, by providing them with an average award of £1,000.
 SportsAid Week is a fundraising drive designed to support the next generation of athletes striving to represent Team GB and ParalympicsGB at future Olympic and Paralympic Games.

 All the money raised assists young sports stars with training and competition costs, including equipment, accommodation and transport, during the critical early stages of their careers.
 The initiative also acts as an opportunity to shine a spotlight on SportsAid and the work the charity does to provide athletes and their parents with support at the beginning of the talent pathway.

 You can request a fundraising pack and take the first step towards getting involved in SportsAid Week!
 It really is up to you as to how you show your support - whether it's on your own or with friends, family and colleagues.
 You decide the size of your event - no matter how big or small, and see how much you can fundraise for the charity!

 These are just a few ideas for fundraising activities which have proven to be particularly popular in previous years.
 Do you need more inspiration?
 A wide range of activity was undertaken across the country during SportsAid Week 2019 - make sure to check out last year's review to help form your plans for this September!